top of page

 Transgender Support Groups

-Every third Thursday the Greater Rockingham LGBTQIA+ Group offers free peer support groups for transgender people.
-Teens, 13-17, meet from 3:30 to 4:30 p.m., and adults, 18+, meet from 7:30 to 8:30 p.m.
+Every first Thursday the Greater Rockingham LGBTQIA+ Group offers free peer support groups for transgender folks.
+Teens, 13-17, meet from 3:30 to 4:30 p.m., and adults, 18+, meet from 6 to 7 p.m.
+The meetings are held at Parks Place.
 Snacks will be provided.
 The groups will be led by a transgender staff member.

 March 2024 Newsletter